RST Software

 Using BI to keep your supply chain operational in an unstable environment

 The major trend of digital transformation seen across many industries isn’t leaving the supply chain sector out and so increasingly drives the adoption of business intelligence in it.
+Leveraging BI solutions helps optimize supply chain management processes, adapt to smart industry trends, and reshape supply chain dynamics.

 This shift is also dictated by what seems to be a growing instability of the world, with events like financial crises, armed conflicts, health crises, and changing climate contributing to supply chain shocks becoming more frequent and lasting longer, as per McKinsey’s Global Institute findings.